Small Business Challenge vs. Social Network

 1. Consider market research challenges

-What do you do when you’re out of creative ideas and need to come up with new content ASAP?
+What do you do when you’re out of ideas and need to come up with new content ASAP?

 What I’ve noticed is that many tend to “default” to what they think an audience wants (or convince themselves they know without doing ANY research.)